-- ♦ Selecting location: When choosing a location for mounting field nodes, the following should be taken into account: - □ Nodes require 115/230V power.
-A standard 115V or 230V receptacle is required at the location where it will be mounted. - □ To achieve a high level of data integrity, the node must be able to communicate reliably with the internet.
-This means a good WiFi signal should be available at the location. [see below] - ☐ To the extent possible, nodes should be located reasonably proximate to sensors - ☐ The field node enclosures are rated IP67 and can be mounted outdoors.
-While no cover or other protection from the elements is required (we have multiple nodes mounted without protection), where possible, mount the node in a location that is protected from sun and rain. - Mounting nodes: The enclosures can be mounted as follows: - On a pole (with included adapter plate) - On a flat surface with screws through the back plate of the node.
+- Selecting location: When choosing a location for mounting field nodes, the following should be taken into account: - □ Nodes require 115/230V power.
+A standard 115V or 230V receptacle is required at the location where it will be mounted. - To achieve a high level of data integrity, the node must be able to communicate reliably with the internet.
+This means a good WiFi signal should be available at the location. [see below] - To the extent possible, nodes should be located reasonably proximate to sensors - The field node enclosures are rated IP67 and can be mounted outdoors.
+Where possible, mount the node in a location that is protected from sun and rain.
+If this is not possible, mount a shield over the node to protect it from rain. - Mounting nodes: The enclosures can be mounted as follows: - On a pole (with included adapter plate) - On a flat surface with screws through the back plate of the node.